01What to Say When You Arrive at the Interview

-You should carefully analyze the job before the interview so you can point out the interests, skills, experiences, and personal qualities which will enable you to meet or exceed the requirements.
+You should carefully analyze the job before the interview, so you can point out the interests, skills, experiences, and personal qualities that will enable you to meet or exceed the requirements.

 Your introduction should be concise enough to hold the interest of the interviewer.
 Generally, a quick recap of your most compelling qualifications will suffice.
 You could also mention a couple of tidbits which are not essential to the job, but reflect your persona like the fact that you are an avid skier, have performed at comedy clubs, or collect African art.

 Your goal is to connect personally with the interviewer, as well as to show that you're qualified for the job and would make a great new hire.

 Of course, your initial comments should show your enthusiasm for the job and organization.
 However, don't overdo it and don't spend too much time talking about yourself.
 The interviewer has an agenda and time is limited, so keep your introduction brief so you can move on to the next question.

 05Be Prepared for Follow Up Questions

 The interviewer may follow up your introduction with more questions, so it's important to remember that you will need to support whatever assertions you make during your introduction.

 Be prepared to provide specific examples of how and where you have utilized your assets to successfully carry out work or volunteer roles, academic projects, or other productive endeavors.
 One way to provide detailed responses is to use the STAR interview technique to describe your accomplishments and achievements.